jupiterbak/WDISS/readme.md

 ---
 ## Requirements

 For development, you will only need Node.js and a node global package, `npm`, installed in your environement.
+If your host have no internet connection make sure to install `7-Zip`.

 ### Node
 - #### Node installation on Windows